 Feeling your warmth, smelling your skin, recognising your voice and hearing your heartbeat will help your new arrival feel comfortable and safe while they adjust to the world.
 And you won’t be able to keep your eyes (or hands) off this incredible little being you’ve just spent nine months making.

 It’s also a great time to put your newborn to your breast to suckle for the first time.
 At this point, it’s more about bonding than feeding, so don’t worry too much about getting it right.
 Focus instead on holding your baby, stroking them and speaking to them and enjoying this very special moment.
+Allow yourself to enjoy the skin to skin contact with your baby – you’ve waited a whole 9 months for it!
 You may be surprised at how instinctively baby goes for the breast, this is called the ‘rooting reflex’.